GlobedGD/globed2/README.md

 ## Open source acknowledgments

 * [Geode](https://github.com/geode-sdk/geode) - the one thing that made all of this possible :)
+* [UIBuilder](https://github.com/camila314/uibuilder) - something you should 100% use when creating GD mods
 * [Opus](https://github.com/xiph/opus) - audio codec used for audio compression
 * [libsodium](https://github.com/jedisct1/libsodium) - library used for data encryption